-How to Reduce Your Tax Bill in Canada (2026 Guide)
+How to Reduce Your Tax Bill in Canada (2026 Season)

 Who This Guide Is For

-This guide is written for Canadian families who want practical, real-world tax strategies—especially households earning between $60,000 and $200,000+, where tax planning starts to have meaningful impact.
+Canadian families who want practical, real-world tax strategies, especially households earning between $60,000 and $200,000+, where tax planning starts to have meaningful impact.

 How Different Types of Income Are Taxed in Canada